Covenants

 • Q. Where can I get parts to repair my mailbox?

-A. Our mailboxes were purchased at https://www.budgetmailboxes.com/whitehall-balmoral-monogram-mailbox-post-package Parts for the mailboxes can be ordered there as well.
-For installation, contact Kowalski Brothers Home Improvement (Jared) at (701) 484-2414
+A. Our mailboxes were purchased at https://www.budgetmailboxes.com/whitehall-balmoral-monogram-mailbox-post-package Parts for the mailboxes can be ordered there or by calling the manufacturer (Whitehall Products) directly at (800) 728-2164 .
+For paint, use Rust-Oleum Universal Premium Spray Paint.
+For installation, contact Kowalski Brothers Home Improvement at (701) 484-2414

 Neighborhood Directory